Albemarle (NYSE:ALB) Issues FY 2022 Earnings Guidance

-Albemarle (NYSE:ALB – Get Rating) last released its earnings results on Wednesday, May 4th.
-The specialty chemicals company reported $2.38 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.73 by $0.65.
-Albemarle had a net margin of 7.76% and a return on equity of 10.35%.
-The company had revenue of $1.13 billion for the quarter, compared to the consensus estimate of $1.03 billion.
-During the same period in the prior year, the company posted $1.10 EPS.
-The company’s revenue was up 36.0% compared to the same quarter last year.
-Analysts predict that Albemarle will post 11.11 EPS for the current year.
+Albemarle (NYSE:ALB – Get Rating) last issued its quarterly earnings results on Wednesday, May 4th.
+The specialty chemicals company reported $2.38 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.73 by $0.65.
+Albemarle had a return on equity of 10.35% and a net margin of 7.76%.
+The firm had revenue of $1.13 billion for the quarter, compared to analyst estimates of $1.03 billion.
+During the same period last year, the company earned $1.10 EPS.
+The firm’s quarterly revenue was up 36.0% on a year-over-year basis.
+On average, analysts forecast that Albemarle will post 13.5 EPS for the current fiscal year.

-A number of analysts recently weighed in on ALB shares.
-Zacks Investment Research downgraded shares of Albemarle from a strong-buy rating to a hold rating and set a $200.00 price target on the stock. in a research report on Monday, February 21st.
-Cowen raised their target price on shares of Albemarle from $275.00 to $300.00 in a report on Friday, May 6th.
-Robert W. Baird dropped their target price on shares of Albemarle from $245.00 to $228.00 in a report on Tuesday, February 22nd.
-Royal Bank of Canada raised their target price on shares of Albemarle from $300.00 to $314.00 in a report on Tuesday.
-Finally, Bank of America dropped their target price on shares of Albemarle from $230.00 to $216.00 in a report on Friday, February 18th.
-Two analysts have rated the stock with a sell rating, four have issued a hold rating and thirteen have issued a buy rating to the stock.
-According to data from MarketBeat.com, Albemarle presently has a consensus rating of Buy and a consensus price target of $278.65.
+Several equities analysts have recently weighed in on ALB shares.
+Cowen lifted their price objective on Albemarle from $275.00 to $300.00 in a research note on Friday, May 6th.
+Zacks Investment Research lowered Albemarle from a strong-buy rating to a hold rating and set a $200.00 price objective on the stock. in a research note on Monday, February 21st.
+Royal Bank of Canada boosted their price target on Albemarle from $300.00 to $314.00 in a research report on Tuesday, May 24th.
+Bank of America reduced their price target on Albemarle from $230.00 to $216.00 in a research report on Friday, February 18th.
+Finally, BMO Capital Markets reduced their price target on Albemarle from $300.00 to $280.00 in a research report on Friday, February 18th.
+Two investment analysts have rated the stock with a sell rating, five have given a hold rating and twelve have given a buy rating to the company.
+According to MarketBeat.com, Albemarle presently has an average rating of Buy and an average price target of $277.15.

-Several large investors have recently added to or reduced their stakes in ALB.
-Morgan Stanley grew its stake in shares of Albemarle by 35.2% in the second quarter.
-Morgan Stanley now owns 507,062 shares of the specialty chemicals company’s stock valued at $85,420,000 after buying an additional 131,903 shares in the last quarter.
-Stifel Financial Corp grew its stake in shares of Albemarle by 4.4% in the fourth quarter.
-Stifel Financial Corp now owns 56,422 shares of the specialty chemicals company’s stock valued at $13,190,000 after buying an additional 2,367 shares in the last quarter.
-Metropolitan Life Insurance Co NY grew its stake in shares of Albemarle by 18.1% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 13,189 shares of the specialty chemicals company’s stock valued at $3,083,000 after buying an additional 2,017 shares in the last quarter.
-Salem Investment Counselors Inc. grew its stake in shares of Albemarle by 127.3% in the fourth quarter.
-Salem Investment Counselors Inc. now owns 125 shares of the specialty chemicals company’s stock valued at $29,000 after buying an additional 70 shares in the last quarter.
-Finally, Integrated Wealth Concepts LLC grew its stake in shares of Albemarle by 110.9% in the fourth quarter.
-Integrated Wealth Concepts LLC now owns 4,016 shares of the specialty chemicals company’s stock valued at $939,000 after buying an additional 2,112 shares in the last quarter.
-80.03% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the stock.
+Salem Investment Counselors Inc. boosted its position in Albemarle by 127.3% during the 4th quarter.
+Salem Investment Counselors Inc. now owns 125 shares of the specialty chemicals company’s stock valued at $29,000 after purchasing an additional 70 shares during the period.
+Covestor Ltd boosted its position in Albemarle by 51.2% during the 1st quarter.
+Covestor Ltd now owns 130 shares of the specialty chemicals company’s stock worth $29,000 after acquiring an additional 44 shares during the period.
+SkyView Investment Advisors LLC acquired a new position in Albemarle during the 4th quarter worth $49,000.
+Global Wealth Management Investment Advisory Inc. boosted its position in Albemarle by 49.2% during the 1st quarter.
+Global Wealth Management Investment Advisory Inc. now owns 267 shares of the specialty chemicals company’s stock worth $59,000 after acquiring an additional 88 shares during the period.
+Finally, Stonebridge Capital Advisors LLC acquired a new position in Albemarle during the 1st quarter worth $95,000.
+Institutional investors and hedge funds own 80.03% of the company’s stock.

 Albemarle Corporation develops, manufactures, and markets engineered specialty chemicals worldwide.
 It operates through three segments: Lithium, Bromine, and Catalysts.
 The Lithium segment offers lithium compounds, including lithium carbonate, lithium hydroxide, lithium chloride, and lithium specialties; and reagents, such as butyllithium and lithium aluminum hydride for use in lithium batteries for consumer electronics and electric vehicles, high performance greases, thermoplastic elastomers for car tires, rubber soles, plastic bottles, catalysts for chemical reactions, organic synthesis processes in the areas of steroid chemistry and vitamins, life sciences, pharmaceutical industry, and other markets.